 In the year 2000, the United States Congress and President Bill Clinton authorized the establishment of a National Law Enforcement Museum in Washington, DC, paving the way for the nation's largest and most comprehensive museum honoring the duty and sacrifice of America's law enforcement officers.

 Building and exhibit designs are being finalized.
 Precious artifacts that reflect the work of law enforcement, past and present, are being collected.
-The Museum plans to open in 2016.

 A Natural Extension of the Memorial